 The Irvine Management Zone is a sub-basin of the Orange County Groundwater Basin.
 Water naturally flows between the boundaries but the operation of the Irvine Desalter limits movement of water between the two management zones.

 Groundwater contaminated with VOCs exceeding MCLs from the now closed El Toro Marine Corps Air Station also contains high TDS and nitrate concentrations.
 The Irvine Desalter, using reverse osmosis, air stripping, and carbon absorption, was built to treat the contaminated water.
-Water treated for VOC contamination is distributed after treatment through the Irvine Ranch WaterDistrict non-potable system (irrigation and other non-potable uses); water treated for high TDS and nitrate is distributed through the potable system.
+Water treated for VOC contamination is distributed after treatment through the Irvine Ranch Water District non-potable system (irrigation and other non-potable uses); water treated for high TDS and nitrate is distributed through the potable system.

 Current Management Strategies for Groundwater